nimgram/nimgram/README.md

 # License

-Nimgram is distributed and licensed under the LGPL 3.0 License.
+Nimgram is distributed and licensed under the MIT License.
 (See LICENSE)